Ben Hemsley: Career

 Hemsley initially achieved wider attention with his single release on the Repopulate Mars label, "Caress Me", which made number 15 in the Beatport chart and was played by Radio 1 DJ Danny Howard.
 Hemsley was considered a "local DJ" until he came to prominence in 2021 when, due to the restrictions on travel from the COVID-19 pandemic meaning European artists could not perform, he was booked to perform in front of 8,000 people at Creamfields.
 His set was well received, and he went on to play the same festival the following year to a much larger crowd.

 In October 2022 he performed a 2-hour Essential Mix on the Pete Tong show for BBC Radio 1.
 Also in 2022, Hemsley started a new record label, bebé, with the first release being his own extended player, "EP1".
 In 2023 Hemsley won the Best Producer category in the DJ Mag Best of British awards, which was voted for by the public.
 He has toured across the UK, and in the summer of 2023 had a residency at Ibiza Rocks in San Antonio.
 In April 2024 it was announced that Hemsley was going to join the BBC Radio 1 Residency series.
 He hosted his first show, dedicated to Ibiza, the same day as his birthday on 6 June 2024.

 In September 2025, Hemsley released the single "If Your Girl", which heavily interpolates American singer Aaliyah's 1996 single "If Your Girl Only Knew".
 The single debuted at number 12 on the UK Singles Downloads Chart on 12 September 2025.

 Hemsley's sound has been described in the music press as "nostalgic rave" that cannot be easily categorised, but with trance lying at the "very heart of his current production".

+On 20 October 2025, Hemsley announced via Facebook that he is working on his debut album, which is set to be released in 2026.